Saxon Wars: Final phase

 In 792, the Westphalians rose up against their masters in response to forcible recruitment for wars against the Avars.
 The Eastphalians and Nordalbingians joined them in 793, but the insurrection did not catch on as previous ones and was completely put down by 794.
 An Engrian rebellion followed closely in 796, but Charlemagne's personal presence and the presence of loyal Christian Saxons and Slavs immediately crushed it.
-In the battle of Bornhöved in 798, the Obotrite allies of Charlemagne under Thrasco defeated the Nordalbingian Saxons, killing 2,800–4,000 of them.
-The last insurrection of the Engrian people occurred in 804, more than thirty years after Charlemagne's first campaign against them.
+In the Battle of Bornhöved in 798, the Obotrite allies of Charlemagne under Thrasco defeated the Nordalbingian Saxons, killing 2,800–4,000 of them.

+The last insurrection of the Engrian people occurred in 804, more than 30 years after Charlemagne's first campaign against them.
 This time, the most unruly tribe of them all, the Nordalbingians, found themselves effectively disempowered to rebel.
 Charlemagne deported 10,000 of them to Neustria and gave their now vacant lands to the loyal king of the Obotrites.
 Einhard, Charlemagne's biographer, said on the closing of the conflict:

 The war that had lasted so many years was at length ended by their acceding to the terms offered by the King; which were renunciation of their national religious customs and the worship of devils, acceptance of the sacraments of the Christian faith and religion, and union with the Franks to form one people.

 Towards the end of the wars, Charlemagne had begun to place more emphasis on reconciliation.
-In 797, he eased the special laws, and in 802, Saxon common law was codified as the Lex Saxonum.
+In 797 he eased the special laws, and in 802 Saxon common law was codified as the Lex Saxonum.
 This was accompanied by the establishment of ecclesiastic structures (including bishoprics in Paderborn, Münster, Bremen, Minden, Verden and Osnabrück) that secured the conversion of the Saxon people.
 The last Saxon uprising was the Stellinga, which occurred between 841 and 845.

 Religious nature

 Alluding to the Saxons, the contemporary poet of the Paderborn Epic praises terror as a means of conversion: "What the contrary mind and perverse soul refuse to do with persuasion, / Let them leap to accomplish when compelled by fear."

 One of Charlemagne's famed capitularies outlined part of the religious intent of his interactions with the Saxons.
-In 785, he issued the Capitulatio de partibus Saxoniae which asserted, "If any one of the race of the Saxons hereafter concealed among them shall have wished to hide himself unbaptized, and shall have scorned to come to baptism and shall have wished to remain a pagan, let him be punished by death."
+In 785 he issued the Capitulatio de partibus Saxoniae which asserts, "If any one of the race of the Saxons hereafter concealed among them shall have wished to hide himself unbaptized, and shall have scorned to come to baptism and shall have wished to remain a pagan, let him be punished by death."

+However, Alcuin took issue with the emperor's policy of forcing pagans to be baptised on pain of death, arguing, "Faith is a free act of the will, not a forced act.
+We must appeal to the conscience, not compel it by violence.
+You can force people to be baptised, but you cannot force them to believe."
+His arguments seem to have prevailed – Charlemagne abolished the death penalty for paganism in 797.